mSaykao/island-encoder/README.md

    - Delete the hotfix branch locally and remotely.

 ## Notes
-This is just what gitflow looks like via diagram
+This is just what gitflow looks like via diagram.

 Also, always sync with `develop` and `main` branches before creating new branches.